oracle-livelabs/database/tmm-run-sample-apps/run-lra-app/run-lra-app.md

 ## Task 2: Start a tunnel

-Before you start a transaction, you must start a tunnel between Minikube and Transaction Manager for Microservices.
+Before you start a transaction, you must start a tunnel between Minikube and MicroTx.

 1. Run the following command in a new terminal to start a tunnel.
 Keep this terminal window open.